coconato04/shopeasy-kel3/README.md

 - Store product information
 - Forget Password (need UI)
 - Resend email verification (need UI)
+- Does not attempt to sign out when signing out after relogging (TLDR: no two signout in one session).
 - Pollution of logs when inputting text through physical keyboard (low priority)